tirthadagr8/Voice_Assistant/README.md

 NOTE: In some cases while installing pyaudio, you may encounter errors.
 To avoid them, install pipwin and then install pyaudio through pipwin pip install pipwin pipwin install pyaudio

+NOTE: This is a project under DSC-KGEC(Developers Student's Club in KGEC) made by me.